Professor Loretta Baldassar

 - Future research

 - My main area of research is in migration studies, particularly Italian migration to Australia.
-I have conducted extensive fieldwork in the Northern Italian region of the Veneto, in Sicily and in Perth and far north Queensland.
+I have conducted extensive fieldwork in the Northern Italian region of the Veneto, in Sicily, in Tuscany and in Perth and far north Queensland.
 Key themes in my research are the phenomenon of the return visit in the migration process and the relationship between place and identity.

 I also conduct research on so-called 'second generation' migrants in Australia and consider issues of intergenerational conflict and the transmission of culture.
 Recently, I have begun to research and write about second generation Chinese migrants in Prato, Italy.